 Braking a heavy truck at any speed generates a huge amount of heat.
 Over time this can damage brake discs, pads and linings and compromise safety.
 The solution: Scania Retarder.

 The way to slow down a moving standard truck – in addition to applying the wheel brakes – is to shift down and use the engine brake.
 All trucks have an engine brake, but they are often noisy and therefore less suitable in urban areas.
 But Scania trucks also have the Scania Retarder, which together with downshifting can be considered a third auxiliary braking system.

 “Scania Retarder is capable of dealing with 90 percent of all braking on long-haul work, so it substantially increases the service life of the wheel brakes,” says Tomas Selling, a control system development engineer at Scania.

-Moreover, the cost of downtime, materials and work for changing the linings and brake pads on a tractor and semitrailer means that investing in a Scania Retarder pays for itself within a couple of years.
+Moreover, the saved costs of downtime, materials and work for changing the linings and brake pads on a tractor and semitrailer mean that a Scania Retarder may pay for itself within a few years.

-“Scania Retarder is about distributing the braking power in a vehicle to as many different systems as possible so that the brake pads remain as cool as possible and in an emergency can deliver as much as possible,” says Selling.
+“Scania Retarder distributes the braking power in a vehicle to as many different systems as possible, keeping the brake pads as cool as possible.
+In an emergency, the pads can then deliver as much braking as possible,” says Selling.